-106 - Hoarding-A Practical Guide to Understanding and Helping the Person Who Hoards (Part 1) Maria Spetalnik, Conquer the Clutter
+106 - Hoarding-A Practical Guide to Understanding and Helping the Person Who Hoards (Part 1)

+Maria Spetalnik, Conquer the Clutter

-Sooner or later everyone who works in APS will find themselves dealing with someone in a hoarded environment.
-The sights, sounds, smells and emotions can be quite overwhelming for the unprepared.
-This is also a very difficult situation for the person who hoards because the shame, depression, anxiety and stress of living in a highly cluttered environment complicates any other issues they may have.
-During this fast-paced lecture we will explore the causes of Hoarding behavior, the unusual ways the person who hoards thinks, as well as the techniques, resources and other professionals that can help the client improve their situation.
+Sooner or later everyone who works in APS will find themselves The Administration for Community Living (ACL) facilitated the develsounds, smells and emotions can be quite overwhelming for the unprepared.
+This is also a very difficult situation for the person of living in a highly cluttered environment complicates any other During this fast-paced lecture we will issues they may have. explore the causes of Hoarding behavior, the unusual ways the person who hoards thinks, as well as the techniques, resources and other professionals that can help the client improve their situation.
 Maria uses many real-life examples and case studies as well as some hands-on activities during her presentation to keep everyone engaged and to aid those with different learning styles to retain the material.

-107 - Taking Action: Assisting Victims of Financial Fraud

-Laura Cook, National Center for Victims of Crime Christine Kieffer, FINRA Investor Education Foundation
+107 - Taking Action: Assisting Victims of Financial Fraud Laura Cook, National Center for Victims of Crime Christine Kieffer, FINRA Investor Education Foundation

 Millions of Americans become victims of financial crimes every year.
-This training will walk you through the accessible, victimcentered approaches at the heart of the updated Taking Action: An Advocate's Guide to Assisting Victims of Financial Fraud.
-Learn step-by-step strategies for addressing four major types of financial crime: Identity Theft, Investment Fraud, Mortgage and Lending Fraud, and Mass Marketing Scams.
+This training will walk you through the accessible, victimcentered approaches at the heart of the updated Taking Action: Learn step-by-step strategies for addressing four major types of financial crime: Identity Theft, Investment Fraud, Mortgage and Lending Fraud, and Mass Marketing Scams.
 Attendees will receive a foundational background on these four major fraud types, and will learn about their role as advocates when they encounter victims dealing with financial crime.
-We will also discuss specific and concrete action steps that can be taken, along with a multitude of resources available to victims.
-While anyone can be defrauded, older adults are often higher targets, as they often hold a significant amount of wealth, and also may experience cognitive decline and/or other health issues.
-Older adults are often also victimized by someone they know, such as a caregiver, family member, friend, or guardian.
-In our presentation, we focus on victim-centered, trauma-informed approaches to assisting victims of financial fraud and exploitation, as financial victimization can be traumatic.
-We also discuss a plethora of resources that are available to victims, and what they can expect when they file reports.
+We will also dis- A supervisor needs to wear many hats to be an effective and efficient with a multitude of resources available to victims.
+While anyone can be defrauded, older adults are often higher targets, as experience cognitive decline and/or other health issues.
+Older adults are often also victimized by someone they know, such as ing 2 staff, 14 staff and 200 inmates. a caregiver, family member, friend, or guardian.
+In our presentation, we focus on victim-centered, trauma-informed approaches 204 - Enrich Your Supervision: Using Transfer of Learning Tools to to assisting victims of financial fraud and exploitation, as financial victimization can be traumatic.
+We also discuss a plethora of resources that are available to victims, and what they can expect APS Workforce Innovations when they file reports.